The Date That Was Very Mediocre But Became A 9-Year Relationship

 I panicked.

-He was a craft ale aficionado whose profile alluded to warehouse raves.
-I was living in a genteel north London suburb, where a bangin' night out meant two bottles of Pinot Greeg.
+He was a craft ale aficionado whose profile alluded to Hackney warehouse parties.
+I was living in a genteel north London suburb, where a bangin' night out meant two bottles of Pinot Greeg at Slug & Lettuce.
 I had no good local pubs but somehow I couldn’t tell him that.

 Advertisement

-In a move I hoped might read as ironic, I took him to a pub in an old converted church.
+In a move I hoped might read as ironic, I took him to an O’Neills in an old converted church.
 "This is…yeah.
 Different," he grimaced, taking in the pink and blue disco lights illuminating the vaulted ceiling.

 He was laconically charming, with a Scottish burr and a habit of using my name in every other sentence – 'r's gently rolled – that made my palms clammy.
 I drank whisky and ginger when it was his round, worrying about the side effects, and straight ginger ale when it was my round, worrying that he’d somehow be able to tell.